bomaidea/courses/course1-java/course1.md

 case) and can contains the undrescore (`_`), letters and numbers.

-It's good practice use a significant name of the variable and if it has more then one word in his name, you should write it in lowerKamelCase, that means, that you should write all the words together, without spaces, or scpecial chars in between, with the first letter lower case and all the other word with capital letter (like:
+It's good practice use a significant name of the variable and if it has more then one word in his name, you should write it in lowerCamelCase, that means, that you should write all the words together, without spaces, or scpecial chars in between, with the first letter lower case and all the other word with capital letter (like:
 `exampleVariableWithLowerCamelCase`).

-Now we will see the kinds of data.
+Now we will see the kinds of datas.

 ### Integers numbers